 Paired with fragrant basmati rice, Adam Bennett’s egg curry is a delicious dish ideal for weekend lunch for all the family.

-Into a pot of cold, lightly salted water, bring the potatoes to boil for approximately 10-12 minutes until tender.
+- Into a pot of cold, lightly salted water, bring the potatoes to boil for approximately 10-12 minutes until tender.

-Drain and set aside to cool.
+- Drain and set aside to cool.
 Ask your helper to remove the skins and help them slice it into cubes of approximately 2cm.

 - Lower the eggs into a pot of boiling water and cook for 8 minutes so that they are just hard boiled.
 Cool under running water, and ask your helper to peel the eggs.
 Prick each egg 3 or 4 times into the egg white with a fork - this helps them to absorb the flavour of the curry.
 Sprinkle the eggs and the potatoes with a sprinkle of turmeric powder.

-Wash the rice and add into a large pan.
+- Wash the rice and add into a large pan.
 Cover and bring to boil with double its volume of water.
 Stir occasionally.
 Reduce to a low heat and cover.
 Leave to cook gently for approximately 12 minutes then remove and set aside.

 - Over a medium heat, add the vegetable oil into a saucepan.
 Once hot, carefully fry the eggs until slightly crispy.
 Remove and reserve into a bowl.
 Add the garlic to the same pan and fry lightly followed by the onions seasoned with a pinch of salt.
 Continue to cook for 5 minutes until soft.

 - Add the potatoes and continue cooking until all ingredients are golden brown in colour.
 Add the ginger and the chilli.
 Cook for a further 4-5 minutes.
 Return the eggs to the pan adding a pinch of turmeric, bay leaf, garam masala, a pinch of sugar with salt (if needed), and enough hot water just to cover the potatoes.

-Simmer for 8-10 minutes.
+- Simmer for 8-10 minutes.
 The eggs should warm through and the sauce will come together but still remain fairly light.

-Divide the curry into bowls and finish with the chopped coriander.
+- Divide the curry into bowls and finish with the chopped coriander.
 Serve with the basmati rice and wedges of lemon.

-See all Cooking with Kids recipes
+See all Curry recipes